Introduction to Casino Safety

 There is no question that individual and family safety is important to you.
 It’s also important to casinos, as an incident wherein a crime is perpetrated upon a casino patron has equally serious consequences for the casino.

 Possible damage to a casino business include a loss of reputation and income.
 This can occur both with the patron or patrons involved in an incident.
-Damage can also occur with patrons as a whole, if or when the incident becomes public knowledge.
+Damage can also occur with all patrons, if or when the incident becomes public knowledge.

 Incidents become public knowledge in several ways, including news reporting, word of mouth, and possibly even through gaming regulatory requirements.